tiangolo/dockerswarm.rocks/README.md

 With a **one-line command**.

-And you can create your application to be ready for massive scale from the beginning, in a single small server.
+And you can create your applications to be ready for massive scale from the beginning, starting from a single small server.

 ## About **Docker Swarm Rocks**

 This is not associated with Docker or any of the tools suggested here.

-This is mostly a set of ideas, documentation and tools to use existing open source products efficiently together.
+It's mainly a set of ideas, documentation and tools to use existing open source products efficiently together.

 ## Prerequisites